 - The names of the winners should be in bigger font or bolded.
-It looks like they were labels that were stuck on.
+In fact, they look like labels.
 Make better labels.

-- It contains three typos!
+- It contains typos!
 The word “runner-up” is hyphenated.
-And “Elimination” is misspelled.
+And they misspelled “Elimination” is misspelled.
 Come on people, it’s the bloody Miss Universe Pageant.
 Don’t be sloppy.
 Be a yardstick of quality.

 - Most significantly, why are the names of the three finalists on different sides of the card?
 They should be in a single column, one below the other.
-I can understand how, in the excitement of the moment, someone might overlook the name on the right side of the card.
+I can understand how, in the excitement of the moment, someone might overlook the name on the right side.

 Notice the wording on the card above: “1st Runner Up”.
 I have already pointed out the missing hyphen, but the bigger concern is “1st”.
-I have never been a fan of “1st runner-up” because it can easily be confused with “1st place”.
+I don’t like “1st runner-up” because you can easily confuse it with “1st place”.
 Did you notice the repetition of “1st”?
 There is a very simple solution: 3rd place; 2nd place; 1st place.
 Or, if you prefer: 3rd place; 2nd place; Winner.